ebean-orm-deprecated/ebean-test/README.md

 (and for Postgres extensions defined like hstore) are created.

 This makes it nice and easy to run tests against the target database (rather than H2).

+## Configuration options

+Need to complete this ...